 One of their more popular offerings, the Wine & Food Seminar is hosted by a professional wine educator.
 Built to give guests confidence to pair wines with food this 90 minute educational tasting seminar will also provide the necessary skills needed to identify how various ingredients used in the kitchen will change the flavor and texture of wine.
 This seminar is held daily and seats up to 12 people (reservations required).

-Their Pinot Noir is fairly light in color but rich in flavor.
-A couple of other wines we really enjoyed are their 2005 Old Vine Zinfandel made from fruit from 75+ year old grapevines.
+The Judds Hill Pinot Noir is fairly light in color but rich in flavor.
+A couple of other wines we really enjoyed are the Judds Hill 2005 Old Vine Zinfandel made from fruit from 75+ year old grapevines.
 This wine features high alcohol but does not dominate.
 What stands out is the fruit; it is a well-balanced wine with good acidity.

 One of our favorite Judd’s Hill wines has been the 2003 Petite Sirah.
 This is a big wine nearly as robust as some of the Cabernet Sauvignons based wines we recently have been drinking.
 It has a fantastic nose full of earthy and forest floor type aromas.
 Despite being well-structured wine it is drinkable young (unlike other young wines of this variety we have tried over the years).
 Features a very long finish.

 Creativity is the spice of life and Judd has been sprinkled with this more liberally then most people.
 After high school he studied television production.
 Check out his highly eclectic Enormous Wine Show by visiting: www.juddsenormouswineshow.com.
 This series was created by Judd and Rudy McClain (the director/writer/producer of the feature film Merlove who we originally randomly met years ago at Aaron Pott’s Châteauneuf-du-Pott on Mt.
 Veeder.